fkling/astexplorer/README.md

 #### Build your own version

-Install gulp with `npm install -g gulp` and all dependencies with `npm install`.
+Install all dependencies with `npm install`.

-Run `gulp watch` for incremental builds (while hacking the code), and `gulp build` for the final minimized version.
+Run `npm run watch` for incremental builds (while hacking the code), and `npm run build` for the final minimized version.